Hordenine: Basicity

 Since the hordenine molecule contains both a basic (amine) and acidic (phenol) functional group, it is amphoteric.

-The apparent (see original article for discussion) pK_{a}s for protonated hordenine are 9.78 (phenolic H) and 10.02 (ammonium H).
+The apparent pK_{a}s for protonated hordenine are 9.78 (phenolic H) and 10.02 (ammonium H).

 Common salts are hordenine hydrochloride, R-NH_{3}^{+}Cl^{−}, m.p.
 178 °C, and hordenine sulfate, (R-NH_{3}^{+})_{2}SO_{4}^{2−}, m.p.
 211 °C.

 The "methyl hordenine HCl" which is listed as an ingredient on the labels of some nutritional supplements is in all likelihood simply hordenine hydrochloride, since the "description" of "methyl hordenine HCl" given by virtually all bulk suppliers of this substance corresponds to that for hordenine hydrochloride (or possibly just hordenine).

-Five regioisomeric compounds would correspond to the name "methyl hordenine HCl", if it were interpreted according to the rules of chemical nomenclature: α-methyl hordenine, β-methyl hordenine, 2-methyl hordenine, 3-methyl hordenine, and 4-O-methyl hordenine - each in the form of its HCl salt; N-methyl hordenine is better known as the natural product candicine, but is excluded from the possibilities because it is a quaternary ammonium salt that cannot be protonated, hence cannot form a hydrochloride salt.
+Five regioisomeric compounds would correspond to the name "methyl hordenine HCl", if it were interpreted according to the rules of chemical nomenclature: α-methylhordenine, β-methylhordenine, 2-methylhordenine, 3-methylhordenine, and 4-O-methylhordenine – each in the form of its HCl salt; N-methylhordenine is better known as the natural product candicine, but is excluded from the possibilities because it is a quaternary ammonium salt that cannot be protonated, hence cannot form a hydrochloride salt.

 Synthesis

-The first synthesis of hordenine was reported in 1909 by Barger in which 2-phenylethyl alcohol was first converted to 2-phenylethyl chloride using PCl_{5}; this chloride was reacted with dimethylamine to form N,N-dimethyl-phenylethylamine, which was then nitrated using HNO_{3}; the N,N-dimethyl-4-nitro-phenethylamine was reduced to N,N-dimethyl-4-amino-phenethylamine with Sn/HCl; this amine was finally converted to hordenine by diazotization/hydrolysis using NaNO_{2}/H_{2}SO_{4}/H_{2}O.
+The first chemical synthesis of hordenine was reported in 1909 by G. Barger in which 2-phenylethyl alcohol was first converted to 2-phenylethyl chloride using PCl_{5}; this chloride was reacted with dimethylamine to form N,N-dimethyl-phenylethylamine, which was then nitrated using HNO_{3}; the N,N-dimethyl-4-nitro-phenethylamine was reduced to N,N-dimethyl-4-amino-phenethylamine with Sn/HCl; this amine was finally converted to hordenine by diazotization/hydrolysis using NaNO_{2}/H_{2}SO_{4}/H_{2}O.

-A more efficient synthetic route was described by Chang and coworkers, who also provided references to earlier syntheses.
+A more efficient synthetic route was described by C. S. Cheng and coworkers, who also provided references to earlier syntheses.
 This synthesis began with p-methoxy-phenylethyl alcohol, which was simultaneously O-demethylated and converted to the iodide by heating with HI; the resulting p-hydroxy-phenylethyl iodide was then heated with dimethylamine to give hordenine.

 Radio-labelled hordenine has been prepared by the hydrogenation of a mixture of 2-[^{14}C]-tyramine and 40% formaldehyde in the presence of 10% Pd-on-charcoal catalyst.
 The labelled C in the hordenine is thus the C which is β- to the N.